You are only as good as your next best offer

-The coaching goal was to get me to understand that no matter how truly valuable I am, when it comes time to assign a dollar amount to that value, in general and in business, it’s customary that we would receive only as great as our next best offers.
-Taken under the wrong light, this comment could in fact appear as a slap across the cheek.
-Further still, while exceptions to this statement are certainly not uncommon, make no mistake: we will receive in life, not only what we ask for, but said request grounded against a base line of our next best offer.
+The coaching goal was to get me to understand that no matter how truly valuable I am when it comes time to assign a dollar amount to that value, in general, and in business, it’s customary that we would receive only as great as our next best offers.
+Taken under the wrong light, this comment could, in fact, appear like a slap across the cheek.
+Further still, while exceptions to this statement are certainly not uncommon, make no mistake: we will receive in life, not only what we ask for, but said request grounded against a baseline of our next best offer.

 The art of negotiating and pulling the best out of life lies in your next best offer

 While I was running this morning the connection between our perceived value being hidden in our next best offer and our mindset, actions and thoughts became the gleaming eureka moment toward which I was racing.
 While this next best offer idea isn’t really true to its core – meaning, just because we are making a certain amount doesn’t mean were aren’t capable nor valuable enough to the organization to which we should be more adequately compensated, but what is true, is the outward perception and the ability of that perception to be grounded to something that makes our value more tangible and able to be expressed.